crim-ca/weaver/README.rst

 ensuring the transfer of files accordingly between instances when located across multiple remote locations.

-`Weaver` can also accomplish the `ADES` role in order to perform application deployment at the data source using the application definition provided by |cwl| configuration.
+`Weaver` can also accomplish the `ADES` role in order to perform application deployment at the data source using the application definition provided by |cwl-long| configuration.
 It can then directly execute a registered process |ogc-apppkg|_ with received inputs from a WPS request to expose output results for a following `ADES` in a `EMS` workflow execution chain.